 10. Report abuse

 If you find any content which other registered users have uploaded to the site offensive or if you feel it violates these terms and conditions, or if you believe that use is in breach of the privacy information, please contact us immediately.

 11. Our Liability

 The College Material is provided on an 'AS IS' and 'AS AVAILABLE' basis.
 To the extent permitted by law, we exclude any representations or any warranties (whether express or implied by law), including the implied warranties of satisfactory quality, fitness of a particular purpose, non-infringement, compatibility, security and accuracy.

-The content on the site is provided for general information purposes only for use by our alumni, Fellows and students who are registered users of Trinity Members Online.
+The content on the site is provided for general information purposes only for use by our alumni, Fellows and students who are registered users of Trinity Connect.
 Unless material is part of College Material, or unless stated otherwise, the site may contain facts, profiles, advice, opinions, statements or other information by various authors or organisations.
 Nothing on the site is intended to be advice on which you should rely.
 Reliance upon any such advice, opinion, statement or other information is at your own risk and to the extent permitted by law we disclaim all liability and responsibility arising from any reliance placed on such information by any user of the site or by anyone who may be informed of such information.

 In no event shall we be liable to any party for any of the following losses or damages (whether such losses be foreseen, foreseeable, known or otherwise): loss of data, loss of revenue or anticipated profits, loss of business, loss of opportunity, loss of goodwill or injury to reputation, loss suffered by third parties, any direct, indirect, special, incidental, or consequential loss or damages arising out of use of the site or reliance on any material or services provided on the site or accessed through it, whether or not amended by third parties and regardless of form of action.